grantila/fetch-h2/README.md

 Apart from the obvious `fetch`, the functions `setup`, `context`, `disconnect`, `disconnectAll` and `onPush` are described below, and the classes [`Body`](https://developer.mozilla.org/docs/Web/API/Body), [`Headers`](https://developer.mozilla.org/docs/Web/API/Headers), [`Request`](https://developer.mozilla.org/docs/Web/API/Request) and [`Response`](https://developer.mozilla.org/docs/Web/API/Response) are part of the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API). `AbortError` is the error thrown in case of an [abort signal](https://developer.mozilla.org/docs/Web/API/AbortSignal) (this is also the error thrown in case of a *timeout*, which in `fetch-h2` is internally implemented as an abort signal), `TimeoutError` is thrown if the request times out.

 The `ContextOptions`, `DecodeFunction` and `Decoder` types are described below.

+The `CookieJar` class can be used to control cookie handling (e.g. to read the cookies manually).

 The `OnTrailers` is the type for the `onTrailers` callback.